GTK-lab/SpliCeAT/augment_transcriptome/README.md

 This pipeline augments a reference transcriptome with transcripts containing differential splicing events detected in the previous `ds_detection` step.
 The output of this pipeline is a `kallisto` index of the augmented transcriptome.

 ## Packages required
+Click on the links for installation instructions.
+(In brackets are versions used when run by the author)
 - [gffread](https://github.com/gpertea/gffread#installation) (0.12.7)
 - [kallisto](https://pachterlab.github.io/kallisto/download) (0.46.1)
 - [stringtie](https://ccb.jhu.edu/software/stringtie/#install) (2.2.1)